On Symmetry and the Reality of Holomorphic Hartree--Fock Wavefunctions: [H4]^ 2+ Model: Imposition of Constraints

 \subsection{Spatial Intrinsic Constraints}

-Table~\ref{table:spatialintrinsicconstraints_h42+} shows the number of non-vanishing independent components of the one- and two-electron integrals for \ce{[H4]^{2+}} in STO-3G with different nuclear arrangements and the corresponding degrees of spatial intrinsic constraints.
-Unsurprisingly, as the molecule becomes more symmetric in the sense that the $1s$ AO basis functions become related by more symmetry operations, more constraints are being imposed on the electron integrals and the degrees of spatial intrinsic constraints increase accordingly.
-Hence, there are fewer non-zero unique elements in the $\boldsymbol{H}_{\textrm{core}}$ and $\boldsymbol{\Pi}$ tensors by virtue of Equations~\ref{eq:onee} and~\ref{eq:twoe}, resulting in more related terms in the basis-dependent HF equations \ref{eq:hfeqnbasis}.
-If, in addition, the calculation is confined within a real AO basis set, then all elements of $\boldsymbol{H}_{\textrm{core}}$ and $\boldsymbol{\Pi}$ are real and the HF equations \ref{eq:hfeqnbasis} in turn become non-linear polynomial equations over the reals where each term is a monomial of overall degree $1$ or $3$ in the MO coefficients $G_i^{\delta\mu,\cdot}$.
+Table~\ref{table:spatialintrinsicconstraints_h42+} shows the number of non-vanishing independent components of the one- and two-electron integrals for \ce{[H4]^{2+}} in STO-3G with different nuclear arrangements and the corresponding degrees of spatial intrinsic constraints according to Equation~\ref{eq:degreeintrinsicconstraints} and Appendix~\ref{app:nonvanishingeints}.
+Unsurprisingly, as the molecule becomes more symmetric in the sense that the $1s$ \gls*{acr:ao} basis functions become related by more symmetry operations, more constraints are imposed on the electron integrals and the degrees of spatial intrinsic constraints increase accordingly.
+Hence, there are fewer non-zero unique elements in the $\boldsymbol{H}_{\textrm{core}}$ and $\boldsymbol{\Pi}$ tensors by virtue of Equations~\ref{eq:onee} and~\ref{eq:twoe}, resulting in more related terms in the basis-dependent \gls*{acr:hf} equations \ref{eq:hfeqnbasis}.
+In addition, as the \gls*{acr:ao} basis functions are real, all elements of $\boldsymbol{H}_{\textrm{core}}$ and $\boldsymbol{\Pi}$ must also be real and the \gls*{acr:hf} equations \ref{eq:hfeqnbasis} in turn become non-linear polynomial equations over the reals where each term is a monomial of overall degree $1$ or $3$ in the \gls*{acr:mo} coefficients $\boldsymbol{G}$.